dlepex/7w/README.md

 ### Implementation notes

-* CrytoJS is the only dependency (it was minified, and cipher parts were purged to reduce size)
+* CryptoJS is the only dependency (it was minified, and cipher parts were purged to reduce size)
 * Doesn't work in elderly browsers
 * Mobile browsers may have some quirks but do work overall